SaitoTech/saito-lite/docs/polkadot.md

 ## Introduction

-In order to facilitate integration with DOT and other Substrate-based tokens within the Polkadot ecosystem, Saito will be developing a prototype of an Open Infrastructure-type Decentralized Service which is enabled by Saito's ability to serve as an Open PKI Infrastructure and Transport Layer.
+In order to facilitate integration with DOT and other Substrate-based tokens within the Polkadot ecosystem, Saito has developed a prototype of an Open Infrastructure-type Decentralized Service which is enabled by Saito's ability to serve as an Open PKI Infrastructure and Transport Layer.

 The Saito Lite Client facilitates interoperability with any cryptocurrency by implementing a subclass of Modtemplate(i.e. a Module) called [AbstractCryptoModule](https://saito.io/docs/polkadot/AbstractCryptoModule.html)(see [Applications](https://github.com/SaitoTech/saito-lite/blob/master/docs/applications.md) for more details on the Modules system).
 By implementing an AbstractCryptoModule a DAPP author can enable their Module to be selected as the user's Preferred Cryptocurrency within the Lite Client and allow other DAPPs, such as games, to interact with a cryptocurrency through the AbstractCryptoModule interface.

 The functions provided by the [Lite Client's Wallet API](https://saito.io/docs/polkadot/Wallet.html) will honor the user's Preferred Cryptocurrency, allowing a Saito DAPP to seamlessly change from one cryptocurrency to another.

+## Working with Substrate-based cryptos

+To work with Substrate-based cryptocurrencies, we've extended AbstractCryptoModule as SubstrateBasedCrypto which can be used to interact with Polkadot, Kusama, or Westend.
+Leveraging this class to interact with parachains in the future should be very straightforward.

 This functionality represents the work described in [Milestone 1 of our Web3 Foundation grant](https://github.com/w3f/Open-Grants-Program/blob/master/applications/saito-game-protocol-and-engine.md).

-If a DAPP author also wishes to leverage Saito as an Open Infrastructure platform as well, all interactions with the cryptocurrency can be passed through Saito Transactions.
-This enables efficient distribution of the transactions to their endpoint services within the Saito Network and also allows the author to receive payment for access to the endpoints by requiring a micro-payment in Saito.

-The first milestone to support this type of Service Infrastructure is an API to support interoperability between Saito and the 3rd party cryptocurrencies.
-This is equivalent to [the grant we have been awarded by the Web 3 Foundation](https://github.com/w3f/Open-Grants-Program/blob/master/applications/saito-game-protocol-and-engine.md), which is in a prototypal stage now.

-If there is further interest in leveraging this system we also plan to extend the APIs further to better support an Open Infrastructure Service.
-For now, that work is left to the DAPP author and we encourage anyone interested in this to reach out.

-## tutorial
+## Tutorial

+How to interact with DOT, Kusama, or Westend

 1) Get the crypto mod:
 ```